HarishAtGitHub/harishatgithub.github.com/_posts/2013-07-05-char-encoding-and-decoding.md

 How to decode this entire string (which is a collection of characters) ?

     01000010 01000001 11000011 10110000 11100010 10001011 10110011

-**Solution:**
+**Pseudocode:**

+###First Character

-get first byte 01000010
+Get first byte 01000010

-it starts with 0 so so the character has only one byte so in 01000010
+It starts with 0 so the character has only one byte so in 01000010

 1000010 is to be decoded.

 it is 42 in hex which [maps to B](http://www.utf8-chartable.de/unicode-utf8-table.pl?utf8=bin).

+###Second character

 Then it takes the next byte 01000001

-it again starts with 0 so follow the similar procedure as above and we find that it maps to A
+It again starts with 0 so follow the similar procedure as above and we find that it maps to A

+#Third character

-then now get next byte 11000011 so it starts with 110 so we should get 2 bytes to decode the character
+Then now get next byte 11000011 so it starts with 110 so we should get 2 bytes to decode the character

-so  11000011 10110000 will form the character.
+So  11000011 10110000 will form the character.

 00011110000 is the binary to be decoded.

 it is F0  in hex  . and this hex [maps to ð](http://www.utf8-chartable.de/unicode-utf8-table.pl?number=1024&utf8=bin) .

+###Fourth character

-then now take the next byte 11100010 .
+Then now take the next byte 11100010 .

-it starts with 1110 so the three byte group will form a character. so
+It starts with 1110 so the three byte group will form a character. so

 11100010 10001011 10110011 is the three byte group